virtualansoftware/tutorials/docs/Excel.md

   - **ExcludeFields:**  [Example download](https://github.com/virtualansoftware/idaithalam/blob/master/samples/idaithalam-excel-apitesting/src/test/resources/virtualan_collection_testcase_2.xlsx)

-    If complete "ResponseFile" response to be validated and would like to skip any elements in the API Response without comparing then add that element and would take care skipping the elements without comparing the values.
+    If a complete "ResponseFile" response is to be validated and would like to skip any elements in the API Response without comparing then add that element and would take care skipping the elements without comparing the values.

  - **StoreResponseVariables:**  [Example download](https://github.com/virtualansoftware/idaithalam/blob/master/samples/idaithalam-excel-apitesting/src/test/resources/virtualan_collection_testcase_2.xlsx)

-    Can create variable with values from the response using JsonPath, Http request header or Cookie in the request and The stored variable and the value utlized for further api execution steps.
+    Can create variables with values from the response using JsonPath, Http request header or Cookie in the request and The stored variable and the value utilized for further api execution steps.
    > And Store the **category.name** value of the key as **category_name**

    > Find JSON Array handling in response by field validation.